pranavsadavarte221b/Collaborative-Writing-Tool/README.md

 # Collaborative-Writing-Tool

-this is writing tool which uses registration and authorization of a user with(using) Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is writing tool which uses registration and authorization of a user with(using) Node.js, Express, Passport, Mongoose, EJS and some other packages.

 Usage : Open cmd or powershell or any other terminal app
 $ npm i express bcryptjs passport passport-local ejs express-ejs-layouts mongoose connect-flash express-session